Awelson/Blog/docs/Maths/Type Theory/part1.md

 > This is a naive view of type theory.
 In truth, there is a cumulative hierarchy of universes, much like [Von Neumann universes](https://en.wikipedia.org/wiki/Von_Neumann_universe).
 We will adopt this naive view for now and completely switch gears at some point.

-It is also important to note that a term has to **always** be associated to the type that it is contained in, that is to say, one cannot introduce a term `a` without reference to the type `A` that it is contained in.
+It is also important to note that a term has to **always** be associated to the type that it is contained in, that is to say, one cannot introduce a term `a` without reference to the type that it is contained in.
 The notation "`a:A`" is used to express that a term `a` is contained in a type `A`.
-Whilst in set theory it is acceptable (but not good practice) to mention the object $1$ without the context that $1\in \mathbb{N}$[^1], it is nonsense to speak of a term `a` without reference to the type that it is contained in.
+Whilst in set theory it is acceptable (but perhaps not good practice) to mention the object $1:=\{\varnothing\}$ without the context that $1\in \mathbb{N}$[^1], it is nonsense to speak of a term `a` without reference to the type that it is contained in.
 Whenever we introduce a term, we do so by writing `a:A`, forcing us to make reference to a type `A` which contains the term.
+If I write `a` on its own, this means that it should be clear from context what the type of `A` is.

 In type theory, a term is also uniquely contained in one type, that is to say we cannot have both `a:A` and `a:B` unless `A := B`.
 One may then ask: if we think of $\mathbb{N}$ and $\mathbb{Z}$ as types then don't we have both `1:ℕ` and `1:ℤ`?
 The way type theory deals with this is to have different terms represent the multiplicative identity of $\mathbb{N}$ and $\mathbb{Z}$ (even if they have the same symbol)[^2].
 If we want to be ultra-precise we may use the symbols `ℕ(1)` and `ℤ(1)` to refer to these two terms, but this is really no issue, ideally there is always enough context to clear up any confusion.